 Interestingly, the P250 proves to be well balanced considering its light plastic grip—although in the back of my mind I found myself suspecting the weight of the loaded magazine would help negate recoil during shooting.
 To further address versatility, the pistol has an ambidextrous slide release and a magazine release that can be changed for either left- or right-handed shooters.
 I'm primarily a southpaw shooter, and for that reason, the ambidextrous features are well received—I find using a slide release an easier and faster alternative to manually lowering a slide.
 It also allows me to keep my sights on target in the process.
 The Boyd bunker contains a small collection of older Sigs, but I rarely carry them because the location of their slide releases is poorly placed for lefties.
 Perhaps that's the reason the first thing I noticed on the P250 was the ambi release.

-The lower half of this pistol isn't the only part of the P250 that's versatile.
+Choose a Slide The lower half of this pistol isn't the only part of the P250 that's versatile.
 With the absence of both a decocking lever and external safety, the slide has a sleek, albeit Spartan, appearance.
 Sig offers three different slide lengths for the pistol—full-size, compact and sub-compact—further expanding its myriad of configurations.
 The tailorability allows the shooter enhanced flexibility regarding factors such as concealability, sight radius even recoil.
 Slides are available in a choice of Nitron or two-tone finishes, and are topped with combat Siglite night sights.
 Deep rear serrations run from the back of the extractor notch to the end of the slide, allowing for greater purchase while clearing malfunctions.

 "Gimmie a Sub-Compact 9 mm, with a Compact Slide…Hold the Lettuce"